rcarriga/vim-ultest/README.md

 The goal behind Ultest is to make running tests as seamless as possible.

 - Tests are run individually so that any errors can be addressed individually.
-- Tests are run in seperate threads (not just asynchronously on the same thread) so your Vim session will never be blocked.
+- Tests are run in seperate threads (not just asynchronously on the same thread) so your NeoVim session will never be blocked.
 - When tests are complete, results can be viewed immediately or on command.
 - Utilise the existing power of vim-test by extending upon it.